dr7ana/allocazam/README.md

 # allocazam

-`allocazam` is a C++23 custom allocator project focused on predictable pool behavior and low-overhead allocation paths for allocator-aware containers.
+`allocazam` is a C++23 hybrid freelist allocator with size-segregated bins, optimized for predictable, deterministic low-latency allocation.

 This repository is under active development (read: "I'm tinkering"); internals and APIs may continue to change (read: "break").